WritingMar 20, 2026

 That makes the system faster, but not more governable.

 This is why AI often reveals structural weakness that already existed.
-It does not create the ambiguity.
-It exposes how little of the organization’s judgment was actually holdable.

 8. What changed when the problem was reframed